apaul7/docker-pacbio-conda/README.md

 # docker-pacbio-conda
-docker image for running analydsis on PacBio data.
+docker image for running analysis on PacBio data.

 So far only supports python2